Ming dynasty coinage: List of Ming dynasty cash coins by inscription

 Most of the coinage names are derived from the titles of the reigns during which they were produced.
-For example,"Hong Wu Tong Bao" was produced during the Hongwu years (1368—1398).
-No coins with the inscription Zheng De Tong Bao (正德通寶) were ever produced for circulation by the Zhengde Emperor, however during the late Ming, and early Qing era many "lucky charms" with this inscription were produced, but these usually contain more decorative reverses featuring various auspicious depictions.
-Some Chongzhen Tongbao cash coins were produced with the denomination 2 wén and Chongzhen Tongbao cash coins produced by the Ministry of Public Works mint had the mint mark "工" (Gong) inscribed to its reverse.
+For example,"Hong Wu Tong Bao" was produced during the Hongwu years (1368–1398).
+No coins with the inscription Zheng De Tong Bao (正德通寶) were ever produced for circulation by the Zhengde Emperor, however during the late Ming, and early Qing era many "lucky charms" with this inscription were produced.
+These charms usually contained more decorative reverses featuring various auspicious depictions.
+Some Chongzhen Tongbao cash coins were produced with the denomination 2 wén, and Chongzhen Tongbao cash coins produced by the Ministry of Public Works mint had the mint mark "工" (Gong) inscribed to its reverse.

 Guizhou local issues

 During the Hongzhi period from 1488 until 1505 some Tribal Commissioners in the province of Guizhou issued their own cash coins, rather than being bases on reign titles the inscriptions were based on place names.